azoth-lang/azoth.language.reference/src/categories-of-types.md

 they are move types, values of hybrid types can never be `const`.
 Finally, to ensure the safety of references to the stack, for a hybrid type `H`, the type `id H` breaks isolation and causes sharing between object graphs.
 That is, for a hybrid type it is not possible to `move` it if there is an `id` reference to it.
-For that reason it is also not possible to destruct it when there is an `id` reference to it.
+For that reason it is also not possible to drop it when there is an `id` reference to it.
 Likewise, these rules will ensure that all references to a hybrid type field are gone before that field is destructed.

 Like reference types, hybrid types support comparison for reference equality (i.e. `@==`) and the `identity_hash()` method.
 However, if a hybrid type value is moved, then the newly moved value will have a different identity hash.

 **TODO:** what is left behind when moving a hybrid type.
 I had thought it was an `id H`.
 However, that would not be safe because aliases to it could be created and there would be no mechanism to